martenframework/marten/docs/docs/development/reference/settings.md

 Default: `nil`

 An optional storage object, which must be an instance of a subclass of [`Marten::Core::Store::Base`](pathname:///api/Marten/Core/Storage/Base.html).
-This storage object will be used when uploading files in order to persist them into a given location.
+This storage object will be used when uploading files to persist them in a given location.

-By default this setting value is set to `nil`, which means that a [`Marten::Core::Store::FileSystem`](pathname:///api/Marten/Core/Storage/FileSystem.html) storage is automatically constructed by using the `media_files.root` and `media_files.url` setting values: in this situation, media files are persisted in a local directory, and it is expected that they will be served from this directory by the web server running the application.
+By default, this setting value is set to `nil`, which means that a [`Marten::Core::Store::FileSystem`](pathname:///api/Marten/Core/Storage/FileSystem.html) storage is automatically constructed by using the `media_files.root` and `media_files.url` setting values: in this situation, media files are persisted in a local directory, and it is expected that they will be served from this directory by the web server running the application.

 A specific storage can be set instead to ensure that uploaded files are persisted somewhere else in the cloud and served from there (for example in an Amazon's S3 bucket).
 When this is the case, the `media_files.root` and `media_files.url` setting values are basically ignored and are overridden by the use of the specified storage.